What is The Grey Tsunami?

 Where will you be when this wave comes to shore?

 If we break it down year-by-year, there will be approximately 500 Boomers entering into this age group every year just in Owen Sound.
-As a result of this shortage, the value of retirement housing will significantly grow over the next 20 years.
-This is the best investment a person can make with a growth rate of at least 10% each year.
-Can you get 10% with your RRSPs?
+As a result of the current and near-future housing shortage, the value of retirement housing will significantly grow over the next 20 years.
+This is the best investment a person can make with an equity growth rate of 8-10% each year.
+Can you get that much equity growth with your RRSPs?